Menu Close

 Beware the Cascading Reveal

 No one talks about this but it still bears mentioning.
 Each reveal should establish more questions, extend the mystery or drop us another level into the character’s mind (see, Inception).
-Mystery stories do this intentionally, with small reveals that turn heroes in different directions, set up red herrings and build anticipation for the final battle.
+Mystery stories do this intentionally, with small reveals that turn heroes in different directions, set up red herrings, and build anticipation for the final battle.

 That’s why most writers deliver one big reveal in the denouement.
 Then the audience is left to figure out the implausibilities on the ride home: